Bioclima00/page.github.io/content/tour/index.md

               brightness: 0.5
           position: right
           color: '#666'
-      - title: Lab Aims/Research Applications
+      - title: Research Directions
+        content:
-        content:  Led by Dr. Fan, the Ecoclimatology Lab (Eco Climate for short) is at the forefront of climate and ecosystem research.
-The lab’s mission is to --
+        # Led by Dr. Fan, the Ecoclimatology Lab (Eco Climate for short) is at the forefront of climate and ecosystem research.
+The lab’s mission is to
-                  Develop cutting-edge methodologies and models to understand land-atmosphere interactions Investigate material and energy flows that drive climate and ecosystem dynamics Advance climate impact assessment on ecosystem and human health Evaluate innovative solutions for climate change mitigation, including natural or technology-based solutions
+        # - Develop cutting-edge methodologies and models to understand land-atmosphere interactions
+        # - Investigate material and energy flows that drive climate and ecosystem dynamics
+        # - Advance climate impact assessment on ecosystem and human health
+        # - Evaluate innovative solutions for climate change mitigation, including natural or technology-based solutions
         align: left
         background:
           image: